60 Jie2 節

 Line 2 is the dike of the marsh, feminine line 3 is the water of the marsh, and the upper trigram Kan is water flowing into the marsh.
 Water brims over the marsh indicating a dike without a gate to regulate the discharge; this is ominous.

 The front door yard is where people interact with the outer world.
 The door must be opened and closed according to certain regulations, at the right time.
-The inner lower trigram Zhen, represented by line 2, is designated to move, while the inner upper trigram Gen (keeping still, the mountain) resembles a door and is signified as 'to stop'.
+The inner upper trigram Gen (keeping still, the mountain) resembles a door and is signified as to stop, while the inner lower trigram Zhen, represented by line 2, is designated to move.
 Line 2 tends to move, but it is stopped by the door.

 Commentary on the image: Not to leave the front door yard is ominous; it has lost the correct timing to an extreme degree.